Congressional District # 05

 GENERAL MILLS/HENKEL CORP.EPA ID# MND051441731

-Site ResponsibilityThis site is being addressed by a potentially responsible party under state of Minnesota oversight.
-The site is part of EPA's Enforcement Deferral Pilot Agreement with the Minnesota Pollution Control Agency (MPCA) and MPCA is the primary agency overseeing cleanup at the site.
+Site ResponsibilityThis site is being addressed by a potentially responsible party (General Mills, Inc., under the oversight of the Minnesota Pollution Control Agency.
+The site is part of EPA's Enforcement Deferral Pilot Agreement with the MPCA and MPCA is the primary agency overseeing cleanup at the site.

 General Mills first performed soil and groundwater sampling during the 1980s with oversight by the MPCA.
 A Consent Order between General Mills and the MPCA, including a Response Action Plan, was signed in 1984.
 The selected cleanup action consisted of groundwater pumping to prevent further migration of contaminants and to improve water quality in the aquifer.
-The groundwater pumping system began operating in 1985.
+The groundwater pumping system began operating in 1985 and operated for 25 years.

 Because EPA was not involved with the selection of the remedy at this state-enforcement-lead site, EPA does not conduct five-year reviews at the site.
 MPCA, however, continues to oversee the site and collaborates with EPA as needed.